gimlet-io/gimlet-documentation/src/pages/blog/vercel-vs-kubernetes.md

 Let's see how does Kubernetes fare with Vercel if we bring a pragmatic mindset.

-We are going to keep scores!
+We are going to keep scores! 🏀

 ## Where to get started?

 When you are getting started with Vercel, you go to vercel.io.

 With Kubernetes, you go to the documentation.

 Or do you?
 You will not be deploying anytime soon if you try to understand everything.

 Vercel is a vertically integrated platform, it spans several architectural layers to make your life easy.
-To have a similar experience with Kubernetes, let's pick a managed Kubernetes provider.
+To have even a remotely comparable experience with Kubernetes, we need to pick a managed Kubernetes provider.
 But not the hyperscaler clouds like AWS, Azure or GCP.

-Since managed Kubernetes has an entry tax on the hyperscalers (75$ / mo for the so called "control plane"), we pick a provider that does not have it: [CIVO Cloud](https://civo.com).
+Since managed Kubernetes has an entry tax on the hyperscalers (75$ / mo for the so-called "control plane"), we pick a provider that does not have it: [CIVO Cloud](https://civo.com).
 At Digital Ocean, Scaleway or Linode you also won't pay the Kubernetes tax, just the VMs you use.

-Skipping the hyperscalers brings one more benefit: smaller clouds are better integrated and simpler to understand.
+Skipping the hyperscalers brings another benefit: smaller clouds are better integrated and simpler to understand.
 This comes handy if we want to compare the experience to Vercel.

 ## Just deploy something